 \subsection{Glb's, lub's and distance}

 Since we are working with probabilistic coherence spaces, we could deal directly with families of real numbers and define these operations more concretely.
-We prefer not to do so to have a more canonical presentation generalizable to cones such as those considered in~\cite{EhrhardPaganiTasson18,Ehrhard20}.
+We prefer not to do so to have a more canonical presentation which can be generalized to cones such as those considered in~\cite{EhrhardPaganiTasson18,Ehrhard20}.
 Given a PCS $X$, remember that $\Normsp\_X$ denotes the norm $\Normsp\_{\Pcohc X}$ of the associated cone, see Section~\ref{sec:basics-PCSs}.

 Given $x,y\in\Pcoh X$, observe that $x\Infi y\in\Pcoh X$, where $(x\Infi y)_a=\min(x_a,y_a)$, and that $x\Infi y$ is the glb of $x$ and $y$ in $\Pcoh X$ (with its standard ordering).
 It follows that $x$ and $y$ have also a lub $x\Supi y\in\Pcohc X$ which is given by $x\Supi y=x+y-(x\Infi y)$ (and of course $(x\Supi y)_a=\max(x_a,y_a)$).